grapeot/blog/content/apple-vision-pro-en.md

 Tags: English, Hardware, Review
 Slug: apple-vision-pro-deep-review-en
 Translation: apple-vision-pro.html
+Summary: A two-week deep dive into Apple Vision Pro reveals it's fundamentally a VR device, not AR.
+Excels at hands-free scenarios like lying down, exercising, or multitasking with multiple windows, but falls short for office work and VR viewing due to limitations in text density and format support.
 ---

 I've been playing around with the Apple Vision Pro (AVP) for a couple of weeks now.
 In this time, I've put it through its paces, developing a few apps and chatting with Apple Store support a few times.
 I've stumbled upon some unique insights that you might not find in mainstream media, and I'm eager to share them with you.
 A fundamental question about the AVP that really stands out is what kind of device it actually is, what scenarios it's suited for, and what scenarios it's not.
 In a world where we already have smartphones, tablets, and computers, I'm curious about the niche AVP fills.
 This article aims to explore these questions.